kar137/Machine-Learning-Portfolio/README.md

 This repository showcases a curated selection of my machine learning and data science projects and learning documentation, demonstrating skills in data analysis, model development, and real-world application.

 ---
+> ⭐ **If you find this repository helpful, please consider giving it a star to show your support!** ⭐
+---
 ## 📂 Repository Structure

 ```